Linearly Reductive Quotient Singularities: Properties of lrq singularities

-We have seen in Proposition \ref{prop: lrq}, that lrq singularities, being direct summands of regular local rings, are Cohen-Macaulay (see also \cite[Proposition 12]{HochsterEagon}).
-In this section, we will show that this fails for many, but not all, quotient singularities which are not lrq singularities.
+We have seen in Proposition \ref{prop: lrq}, that lrq singularities, being direct summands of regular local rings, are Cohen--Macaulay (see also \cite[Proposition 12]{HochsterEagon}).
+In this section, we will show that this fails for many, but not all, quotient singularities that are not lrq singularities.
 The case of wild quotient singularities by abstract groups is due to Fogarty \cite{Fogarty}.

 \begin{Lemma} Let $x\in X$ be a quotient singularity by a finite group scheme $G$ in dimension $d\geq 2$.
 If $G$ admits a quotient isomorphic to $\balpha_p$ or $\C_p$ (for example, if $G$ is unipotent), then $\depth(X) = 2$.
 In particular, if additionally $d\geq3$, then $X$ is not Cohen--Macaulay. \end{Lemma} \begin{proof} Since $X$ is normal, we have $\depth(X) \geq 2$ and thus, it remains to show $\depth(X) \leq 2$.
 First, assume that $G$ admits a normal subgroup scheme $N$ such that $G/N \cong \C_p$.
 By \cite[Proposition 4(a)]{Fogarty} and using that $Y/N$ is normal, we have $\depth(X) = \depth((Y/N)/\C_p) \leq 2$.
 Next, suppose that $G$ admits a normal subgroup scheme $N$ such that $G/N \cong \balpha_p$.
 Then $Y/N \to X$ is an $\balpha_p$-torsor over $X-x$ that does not extend to $X$.
 As in the proof of Proposition \ref{prop: lrq=Fregular}, this shows that $H^2_{\{x\}}(X,\OO_{X})$ is non-trivial, which implies $\depth(X) \leq 2$.